 Will courses be online or on campus?

 We anticipate a hybrid model for both the DEPN and the D.N.P. - with some online courses and some on-campus courses.
-More information will be available when the approval process is complete.

 How many students will be accepted into the DEPN program?